Key Take-Outs from the Event & Their Impact on Go-Ahead and the Wider UK Transport Industry

 Before diving deeper into the different areas of innovation from the festival, there was one takeout that stood above the rest.
 It was that despite being a rail event, almost every seminar and presentation focused on the wider multi-modal picture.
 A clear demonstrator that in the years ahead transport operators will have to move towards an ever-increasing connected journey, breaking down barriers and working closer together than ever before.

-Over the two days of festival, we took away three key areas of innovation in the transport sector that formed the core of the presentations and workshops at the event.
+Over the two days of the festival, we took away three key areas of innovation in the transport sector that formed the core of the presentations and workshops at the event.
 These were Environmental, customer experience and centricity, shared mobility and Maas.

 “The World Rail Festival was a great opportunity to hear from rail operators small and large across Europe who are all facing challenges in driving ridership and improving multi modal connectivity.
 At the event, we also met with suppliers offering products to help make Mobility as a Service a reality”.